lpatalas/ShowColumns/docs/Show-Columns.md

 ### -Property

 Specifies property or dynamically calculated value that will be used as object labels.
+If this parameter is omitted then `ToString()` is called on each input item to get label.

 It can be: